krober10nd/SeismicMesh/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## Unreleased
-- None
+- Adding basic periodic domains with the Repeat SDF.

 ## [3.1.7] - 2020-11-27
 ### Improved
 - Table of contents in README

 ### Added
 - More testing of sliver removal and 2d mesh generation qualities.

 ### Fixed
 - Disabled bug when doing Newton boundary projection at the end of 3d `sliver_removal`.

 ## [3.1.6] - 2020-11-26
 ### Bug present with sliver removal.
 Recommend to not use.
 ### Added
 - Unit testing three versions of Python (3.6.1, 3.7.4, 3.8.1)